infi-bins-loop/bake-beyond/README.md

 REACT_APP_SHIPPING_CHARGE=50
 ```

-6. For banners make a "public/banners" folder inside frontend and add 3 images named `1.png`, `2.png` & `3.png`

-7. Place a Logo in the public folder named `logo.png`

-8. Create a `admin_emails.json` in backend and add an email to make Admin of.

-9. Now run the backend by going to terminal and typing
+6. Now run the backend by going to terminal and typing

 ```
 npm run server